 - Any planned events

 To gift or not to gift?

-It’s unnecessary to specifically purchase bachelorette party gifts.
+It’s unnecessary to specifically purchase gifts for bachelorette party.
 While guests are expected to cover their own costs for the event and potentially chip in for the bride’s costs, they are not expected to bring a gift to give her.
 Their presence and goodwill to chip in is a gift all in itself.
 However, gifts are expected for the bridal shower and the wedding.

 Bring on the favors!